 Over the same time period, Berik Kaniyev and Yuriy Pak founded Kazneftecom, which they grew into one of the biggest oil products distributors in Kazakhstan, and KBK, a prominent investment group.

 Around this time, the Government of Kazakhstan was inviting successful entrepreneurs to participate in the management of state companies.
 Nurlan Kapparov became President of the oil transportation company KazTransOil in 1997, and subsequently head of the national oil and gas company KazakhOil (now KazMunaiGas) in 1998.
 He then served as Deputy Minister of Energy and Mineral Resources of the Republic of Kazakhstan.
 Kapparov spent a total of four years working in the government and national companies from 1997-2001.
-Ten years later, he would be called to government again, and now serves as Minister for Environment Protection of Kazakhstan.
+Ten years later, he would be called to government again to serve as Minister for Environment Protection of Kazakhstan and subsequently as president of national nuclear company KazAtomProm.

 Erbolat Dossaev was also invited to work in the government during the late 1990s.
 He spent over nine years holding a number of high-level positions including Minister of Finance and Minister of Health of the Republic of Kazakhstan.